python-jsonschema/jsonschema/README.md

 it would certainly be nice to merge all of them as well.
 In particular, [this validator](https://github.com/fge/json-schema-validator/tree/master/src/test/resources/keyword) contains a set of tests already written in JSON which will be useful.

+I'm perfectly fine with contributions either porting from one of those, or being written from scratch, so feel free to do what you're comfortable with as long as the tests are easy to understand and correct :).